Moksha-Kachhia/LaTeX-Resume-Template/README.md

 # How to use:
+- Copy the code from the main.tex file into a new Overleaf document or download the file and upload it to Overleaf.
-Copy the code into an overleaf document and edit the fields with your personal information.
+- Edit the fields with your personal information.
+- Save as a PDF and you're all ready to apply confidently! :D